nairod2000/nutrition_backend/README_API.md

     ]
 }
 ```
-In the response, "next" and "previous" refer to the URL for the next or subsequent page of results, in case the response is paginated and there are more results than can be shown on a single page.
-If not, they are set to null.
+If the response contains enough items to require pagination, "next" and "previous" in the response indicate the URL for the next or subsequent page of results.
+Otherwise, they are set to null.

 ### Retrieve User's Active Goal ID

 - **Endpoint:** `/api/active-goal/`
-- **Method:** GET

 **Request:**
 ```
-GET /api/active-goal/
+GET
-Content-Type: application/json
-Authorization: Token user_token
+(Leave request body blank)
 ```

 **Response:**